Whilst there are many other African countries that share similar traditions and recipes, Nigeria is the culmination of so many wondrous foods!

-In fact, you would be remiss to travel to Nigeria without fully immersing yourself in the unimaginable range of flavors found at street food vendors, restaurants or in the homes of local Nigerians.
+In fact, you would be remiss to travel there without fully immersing yourself in the unimaginable range of flavors found at street food vendors, restaurants or in the homes of local Nigerians.

 In this article we take a look at the best foods Nigeria has to offer.
-From simple snacks and street food to the more luxurious or dishes reserved for celebrations.
-So here you go, the top 13 popular dishes of Nigeria…
+From simple snacks and street food to the more luxurious, the traditional Nigerian or simply dishes reserved for celebrations.

 Jollof rice is typically red in color and is entirely cooked in one pot.
 It is then most often served with a side of salad, vegetables, moi moi or fried plantains.
 Here is a great recipe to make jollof rice yourself.